|Music & Dance Tour to Egypt|

 Fatimid caliphs and was entirely rebuilt under the khedive Ismail.
 Then,

-we drive to Al-Azhar Mosque, the symbol of Islamic Egypt, has been recently
+we drive to Al-Azhar Mosque, the symbol of Islamic Egypt.
+This historic mosque

 was built in 358AD by Gohar As-Siqilli, the Army commander of the Fatimid